Little free Libraries

 Building a bridge between technical education and community literacy,

-the Columbia Gorge STEM Hub is proud to lead the Free Little Library Project.
+the Columbia Gorge STEM Hub is proud to lead the Little Free Library Project.

 This initiative brings together a diverse network of regional partners, funders, and local schools to address literacy gaps across our five-county Gorge region.
-By installing hand-crafted libraries in high-need areas, we are providing 24/7 book access while empowering the next generation of creators.
+By installing free little libraries in high-need areas, we are providing 24/7 book access while empowering the next generation of creators.
 Each library is designed and constructed by CTE (Career and Technical Education) and STEM students, turning classroom learning into a tangible community resource.

 The Foundation of our Success: